mrdvt92/docker-apache-cgi-perl-power-outlet/README.md

-# docker-centos7-apache-cgi-perl-power-outlet
+# docker-apache-cgi-perl-power-outlet

-Docker for perl-Power-Outlet running Apache CGI on Centos 7
+Docker for perl-Power-Outlet running Apache CGI on AlamLinux 8

 # See Also